edwinthomasg/hugo-project/content/posts/post1.md

 ---
 This is some random post for page1.

-T﻿his is some content while update.
+This is some content while update.

 [﻿google](www.google.com)